Learnable Kernel Density Estimation for Graphs and Its Application to Graph-Level Anomaly Detection: Methodology

 } The perturbed adjacency matrix is reconstructed as $\tilde{\mathbf{A}} = \mathbf{U}\tilde{\mathbf{\Sigma}}\mathbf{V}^T$(with the fraction $p_{pert}$ of total singular values is modified).
 As shown in Figure~\ref{fig:negative_sample_mutag_demo}, this generates structurally meaningful variations while preserving the graph's core topology.
 Algorithm \ref{alg:structure_aware_negatives} shows the pseudocode.
+Detailed analysis and study on the energy-based spectral perturbation are provided in the Appendix, including the case studies (Appendix~\ref{appendix:negativesample}), detailed sensitivity ablation on $\tau_1,\tau_2$ (Appendix~\ref{app:ablation_tau_sensitivity}), further validating its advantage in generating higher-quality contrastive counterparts compared with plain random structure permutation.